cole-cochran/Cactus-Social/README.md

 <!-- gif of sending or editing a message -->

-that is all there is to it.
+That is all there is to it.
 Enjoy messaging on Cactus Social!

 # Built Using
 ---